Energy in Germany

 Other key lawyers:

 As part of the firm's international energy and infrastructure team, Baker McKenzie's transactional practice regularly handles cross-border instructions with the segments offshore - and wind parks in particular - and other renewable sources of energy constituting the team's key area of expertise.
 Its expertise also extends to network and energy storage transactions, power plant projects and supply contracts.
-The team co-led by Tim Heitling and Thomas Dörmer has also been expanding its infrastructure offering and has become increasingly visible in the e-mobility sector.
+The practice has furthermore been expanding its infrastructure offering and has become increasingly visible in the e-mobility sector.
+After Tim Heitling und Thomas Dörmer both joined Dentons in July 2020, Claire Dietz-Polte, who was promoted to counsel, took over as practice head.
 Frank-Rainer Töpfer retired in January 2019.

 Evonik Industries AG